 I advise to play all missions available to you, unless you are actively trying to avoid leveling up.

-Most stations have a Ruins area with the Wrecks sub-area, where you can scavenge for discarded treasures.
+All stations have a Ruins area with the Wrecks sub-area, where you can scavenge for discarded stuff.
 Each search costs 10% stamina, and if you find something, also 10% of Focus.
 Each successful find also adds to your experience.